 Will my son or daughter receive credit for study abroad?

 All approved study abroad programs are eligible for credit transfer.
-In order for credit to transfer toward the major or minor, students will need to complete the credit transfer form.
-During orientation sessions, your student will receive information regarding completion of the credit transfer form, as well as regulations and limitations on credit transfer.
+In order for credit to transfer toward the major, minor, or general education requirements, students will need to complete the transfer credit form.
+During pre-departure orientation sessions, your student will receive information regarding completion of the transfer credit form, as well as regulations and limitations on credit transfer.

 Students should only choose programs that are approved by the Office of Intercultural Learning.
 During individual advising sessions, students will be given a selection of programs with a number of factors in mind including the major, personal interests, cost, and the program that will most effectively advance the student toward graduation.